GSA-TTS/FAC-transition-site/src/search-resources/results-guide.md

 ## <a name=acc-date>Acc date column

-This column displays the date the FAC accepted the audit. [include note about historical data inaccuracies]
+"Acc date" stands for Acceptance date.
+This column displays the date the FAC accepted the audit.
+For records from September 2023 and before, the acceptance date listed is one day earlier than they were submitted due to a migration error from the Census to the GSA FAC.

 ## <a name=AY>AY column

-AY stands for audit year.
+"AY" stands for audit year.
 The FAC uses this term rather than “fiscal year” as different entities have different fiscal year start and end dates, but the audit year is consistent across entities.

 ## <a name=cog-over>Cog or Over column